darsain/sly/README.md

 + **0**: `disabled` No item based navigation, just a usual scrolling.
 + **basic**: Items in SLIDEE snap to edges.
-+ **smart**: Same as basic, but activated item close to, or outside of the visible edge will be positioned to the opposite to help with further navigation.
++ **smart**: Same as basic, but activated item close to, or outside of the edge will be positioned to the opposite edge to help with further navigation.
 + **centered**: Activated items are positioned to the center of a visible frame when possible.
 + **forceCentered**: Active items are always centered & centered items are always active.
 Every change in position activates item that is right now in the center of a FRAME.
 With this navigation type, each item is considered to be a separate page, so each item receives a page button in pages bar.